SummaryRead the full fact sheet

 - septic pneumonia – severe lung infection involving pus, abscesses and destruction of lung tissue

-- encephalitis – severe brain inflammation and swelling, which can lead to convulsions or coma.
+- – severe brain inflammation and swelling, which can lead to convulsions or coma.

 Spread of Hendra virus infection